jywu20/Notes/Computer Science/Circuit/HDL.md

 you put a data stream at one side (the temporal separation between two data points should be long enough) and you get a steady stream at the other side.

+We note that even if a function is not intended to be launched as a thread, the final synthesis result of a function is supposed to be run over and over again as well.
+The point to have explicit primitives that allow us to define threads that respond to streaming inputs and run over and over again is to improve compositionality: otherwise to express the concept that two threads are to be run in parallel, we have to manually mix their statements together
+(and then let the HLS tool to find possibilities of parallelism), which makes the project unmaintainable.

 We further need to know how arguments are synthesized, that's to say, *port-level interface protocol*.
 Different types of arguments,